bbc/ce-tech-test/Instructions.md

-# BBC Children's - Senior Engineer Technical Test
+# BBC Children's & Education - Senior Engineer Technical Test

 ## Overview
 We have a codebase that produces a classic Snake game, it is written in Pixi, JavaScript, webpack and babel and can be played with directly in a web browser.